aburgy-93/the-wild-oasis/README.md

 DO NOT enter your real email information!
 Below is the login information to view the project.

+You may have to repopulate the test data upon logging in.
+Upload ALL will populate the data to date.

 Login Information:
 email: testemail@test.com
 password: password